 Types of Trades

 - Position Trades: Most of our trades fall into the “position trade” category.
-These trades generally last for years.
+These trades are measured in quarters and years.

-- Swing Trades: We make a handful of these opportunistic trades that typically last for months.
+- Swing Trades: We make a handful of these opportunistic trades that typically last for weeks or months.

-- Day Trades: These are very short-term trades, generally lasting days at a time.
-WE DO NOT DAY TRADE.
+- Day Trades: These are very short-term trades, generally lasting minutes, hours or days.

 Use Limit Orders

 Investing can get emotional.
-To fight that, we make extensive use of “limit” orders to set up buys.
+This is particular relevant with swing trading.
+To fight that, we make extensive use of “limit” orders and stop losses for shorter term trades.

 It is okay to only buy the low-ends of the buy range and simply wait for the very bad days and weeks to be a buyer.
 In fact, I think that is a great strategy for patient investors who are only willing to take moderate levels of risk – BY BEING IN THE STOCK MARKET, YOU ARE ALWAYS TAKING AT LEAST MODERATE LEVELS OF RISK.